Pony-House/Client/README.md

 App title in `electron/main/index.ts`.

+If you would like to edit the version checker url, you can edit the `src/client/state/cons.js` file.

 If you would like to edit the homeservers list, you can edit the `config/config.json` file.

 If you want to put a custom name or welcome message for the app, edit the .env file.
 (This will only affect the application within react.)